aws-dev-staging/test-guidance/README.md

 --package <YOUR-PACKAGE-NAME> --package-version Latest --asset <YOUR-UNIQUE-PACKAGE-VERSION-ASSET>.zip <YOUR-LOCAL-FILE-NAME>.zip
 ```

 ❗This solution also supports a private internal GitHub repository as the target private internal package repository for customers already using GitHub.
-Data scientists' notebooks will follow the same pattern of installing InfoSec-validated external packages using the private internal repository endpoint (for example, _pip install git+https://github.com/customer-org/new-repo.git)_.
+Data scientists' notebooks will follow the same pattern of installing InfoSec-approved external packages using the private internal repository endpoint (for example, _pip install git+https://github.com/customer-org/new-repo.git)_.
 You can view the GitHub solution architecture at [assets/images/github-overview.svg](assets/images/github-overview.svg).

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
 As of February 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) AWS Region is approximately $18.315 per month based on the below assumptions.

-- Frequency of Pipeline Executions: Pipeline is executed 100 times per day for package updates and scans.
+- Frequency of Pipeline Executions: Pipeline is ran 100 times per day for package updates and scans.
 - Size of Packages: Moderate-sized packages being built and scanned, with an average build time of 10 minutes.
 - Storage Requirements: Moderate usage, such as 100GB for artifacts and 50GB for the package repository.
 - Frequency of Security Scans: Security scans are performed for each package update.